Yet Another Table of Integrals: Introduction

 \section{Introduction}

 Dealing with the analysis of real numbers in the physical sciences shows a strange attraction towards integrals.
-Closed-form integration beats numerical integration, and often adaptive series expansion helps to crumble cumbersome integral kernels to digestable pieces.
+Closed-form integration beats numerical integration, and often adaptive series expansion helps to dissect cumbersome integral kernels to digestable pieces.

-The current table started as a incoherent list of bookmarks pointing to ``interesting'' formulas that complement or correct the Gradstein-Rhyshik tables \cite{GR}, see \url{http://www.mathtable.com/gr/}.
+The current table started as a incoherent list of bookmarks pointing to ``interesting'' formulas that complement or correct the Gradstein-Rhyshik tables \cite{GR}, \url{http://www.mathtable.com/gr/}, or the Dieckmann tables \cite{Dieckmann} \url{https://www-elsa.physik.uni-bonn.de/~dieckman}.
 As such it does not replicate the original sources in full but is to be merely regarded as an aid to find places at which certain forms and classes of integrals or sums have been targeted.

 The notation is generally not harmonized.
 Stirling numbers appear in bracketed and indexed notations, and at least two different meanings of harmonic numbers $H$ with lower and upper indices are met.